 Length of each roll is 50 m / 164 ft

-You have two options, this one from Onyx and Green is made from sustainably harvested bamboo, it comes with 1000 staples.
+You have two options, this one from Onyx and Green is made from sustainably harvested bamboo, and it comes with 1000 staples.
 It does come in a plastic cover FYI.
-You can find it in Canada here and in the USA at EarthHero.
+You can find it on Amazon and at EarthHero.
 Make sure when composting paper, you remove the staple!

 Another option for a stapler is to choose one that is staple-free.
 It's a very innovative item and the best part is there are no staples!
 It's from a company called Plus Paper Clinch, I like this idea because you do not have to keep buying staples, so there is less waste.
 It uses a special folding technique to mind the page together and you can only find 10 pages at a time.